Vishnu-Varthan/format_my_sql/README.md

 # format_my_sql

-Simple flask webapp developed for formating sql query using sqlparse
+Non validation sqlparser
+website is live in https://formatmysql.herokuapp.com/

+Format your sql query with 3 buttons Paste Format Copy

+sqlparse module is used for building this website Github page: https://github.com/andialbrecht/sqlparse